Adventure at Camp

 Course Icon

-Rifle Safety - The entire first day of the course is dedicated to safety.
-Campers will meet with the Instructors at our Range to go over commands, ear and eye protection, and handling rifles.
+Rifle Safety - The first day of the course is dedicated entirely to safety.
+Campers meet with instructors at the range to learn commands, proper handling, and the use of ear and eye protection.

 Adventure At Camp - Camper starting fire in survival skills - Cub Creek Science Camp